Third corona wave: Lauterbach demands three immediate measures from Merkel – “last battle”

 Now is not the time for power issues.
-Karl Lauterbach (SPD) has clear demands on Angela Merkel (CDU) and the prime ministers.
+Corona expert Karl Lauterbach (SPD) has clear demands on Angela Merkel (CDU) and the Prime Minister: inside.

 Munich – federal or state?
 Who should take action and have the last word in the corona pandemic *?
 This question of competence has been hotly debated since Angela Merkel’s appearance at Anne Will.
 “That only takes time,” thinks Karl-Lauterbach.
 The SPD health expert thinks little of the power conflicts, as he did in an interview with ntv clarified.